 Non-Performing Loans (NPL) is one of the issues that is impacting capital adequacy of the industry specially the eight state-owned commercial and specialized banks.
 For decades, state-owned banks have been the prime leader to the large corporate borrowers particularly in the industrial sector of the economy.

-The prerequisite for the economic development of a country is smooth and efficient flow of bbsaving-investment process.
+The prerequisite for the economic development of a country is smooth and efficient flow of saving-investment process.
 Bangladesh, being a developing country and with an underdeveloped capital market, mainly depends on the intermediary role of commercial banks for mobilizing internal saving and providing capital to the investor.
 Thus, it matters how well our financial sector is functioning.

 In Bangladesh six state-owned commercial banks account for about a quarter of total banking sector assets.
 They are supplemented by two state-owned specialized development banks, 40 private commercial banks and nine foreign banks.